MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/no-navigation-when-selecting-button.md

 ## Symptoms

 When you select a button in a Unified Interface app, there's no response.
 For example, when you select the **Save and Close** button, it's expected that you're navigated to the previous page.
-You may need to select the button several times to navigate to the previous page.
+However, you may need to select the button several times to navigate to the previous page.

 ## Cause